Freak Out! is Frank Zappa and the Mothers of Invention's debut album from 1966.

-- In the liner notes Zappa mentions "Help, I'm A Rock" is dedicated to Elvis Presley.
+- In the liner notes, Zappa mentions that "Help, I'm A Rock" is dedicated to Elvis Presley.
 Also, the song's title is a reference to Simon & Garfunkel's "I Am a Rock".

 - "It Can't Happen Here" seems to be a reference to It Can't Happen Here by Sinclair Lewis.

-- Speech Bubbles: Zappa uses them on the album front and back cover.
+- Speech Bubbles: Used on the front and back cover.

 - Take That!:

-- This album attacks the American government, education system, consumption society, the flag salute, the general conformist public, television, race riots and sappy love songs.
+- This album attacks the American government, education system, consumerist society, the flag salute, the general conformist public, television, race riots and sappy love songs.